SolarArbiter/SolarArbiter.github.io/benchmarks.md

 * NAM cloud cover to irradiance
 * GFS cloud cover to irradiance

-The Arbiter derives irradiance forecasts from NAM and GFS cloud cover forecasts to properly account for the solar position and time averaging.
+The Arbiter will derive irradiance forecasts from NAM and GFS cloud cover forecasts to properly account for the solar position and time averaging.
 The Arbiter will include options for bias-corrected NWP-based benchmark forecasts.